 Phase-II (Part-2) assessment will be held at the end of 8th Semester.
+Please note that to enter the Phase-III, entire Phase II (Part-1 & 2) assessments have to be completed.

+• Eligibility:

-- Eligibility: - o Should have completed the Phase II (Part-1) assessment - Should have completed the Forensic Medicine clerkship - o Should have completed the Primary Health Care clerkship - Should have completed the Field Based Projects for Primary Health Care - Should have completed all the End Module Assessments (EMAs) of the relevant unit paper - To be eligible for an EMA a student should have a minimum of 80% attendance
+- Should have completed the Phase II (Part-1) assessment - Should have completed the Forensic Medicine clerkship - o Should have completed the Primary Health Care clerkship - Should have completed the Field Based Projects for Primary Health Care - Should have completed all the End Module Assessments (EMAs) of the relevant unit paper - To be eligible for an EMA a student should have a minimum of 80% attendance